Prehearing Conferences

 The ALJ has experience conducting prehearing conferences with parents and will ensure that everything that needs to be discussed will be covered.
 The conference call is recorded to make an official record of the prehearing conference.
 Participants are not allowed to record the prehearing conferences without the ALJ’s permission.

-- The projected length of the hearing;
+- the projected length of the hearing;

 - Instructions the parties should follow if the parties reach a settlement agreement between the time of the prehearing conference and the date of the hearing.